Franchise Royalties Are Simply A Fact Of Franchise Life

-We wish there was a simple answer to your question, but there isn’t.
-The fact is that franchise royalties (as well as advertising fund fees) can run the gamut.
-Some franchisors prefer flat monthly fees that ensure a known income and eliminate oversight and audits.
+Now, franchise fees run the gamut from initial fee to advertising fee to royalties.
+Some franchisors prefer flat monthly fees that ensure a known income and reduce oversight and audits.
 Others want a minimum monthly fee or a percentage, whichever is greater.
 Still others call for a percentage ranging of 3 to 7 percent, or even a greater percentage of gross sales.
-With regard to startups, we think there are strategies to entice early franchisees to join the system other than reduced franchise royalty payments.
+With regard to startups, we think there are strategies to entice early franchisees to join the system other than reducing royalties.

 As development consultants, one of the major issues that we have with franchise “generalities” is that they take a “one size fits all” approach.
 But, franchising, when done correctly, should reflect the individuality of the concept and the entrepreneurial mind and energy that brought it to success.
 Planning for franchise royalties is a key concern in establishing a new program.
 They should have a rational basis and the best way to do that is to connect them to what is being gained from paying them.
 That, of course, will (or at least should) vary from system to system.